-Only the participant named in this form part can provide a response to this question.
+Only the participant named in this form part will be able to provide a response to this question.

 This question and the corresponding answer will not appear in the PDF version of this form.

 This question replaces the participant certification previously required as part of certification documentation sourced and held by the Administering Organisation.